Oddjob Schedules

 Repeating Intervals

-Constrained Schedules
+Constraining Schedules

-The dayofweek schedule allows an interval to be defined from the start of one day of the week to the end of another day of the week.
+The weekly schedule allows an interval to be defined from the start of one day of the week to the end of another day of the week.
 This has exactly the same effect as the above:

 Note that this is an interval of 1 day, not 7 days.
 If the 'on' attribute is given, from and to are ignored.